OWI vs. DUI: Similarities And Differences (April 2025)

 States have jurisdiction over crimes within their borders.
 Be that as it may, the U.S. government, legal scholars, and lobbying groups have successfully created unusually uniform criminal statutes.
 In other words, if someone’s actions violate the criminal laws of one state, they’re likely to violate those of other states as well.

 One area of the law that has experienced such uniformity in a remarkably short period is drunk driving.
 After New York passed the nation’s first drunk driving law in 1910, states went on to experiment with various definitions and restrictions.
+The first national standards for impaired driving were set in 1988 when the federal government required all states to adopt a legal BAC limit of 0.08%.
 That was, however, until 2004, when Delaware amended its drunk driving law, bringing near-uniformity among all 50 states.

 Altogether, these laws denote criminal offenses in two ways.
 First, a driver violates the law by driving while their physical or mental faculties are impaired by drugs or alcohol.
 Notably, this particular violation occurs regardless of the concentration of alcohol or drugs in the driver’s system at the time.